AI4WORK-Project/sliding-work-sharing/README.md

 - if the battery status of robot is low, ask for human help
 - if the time of robot blocked is short and battery status of robot is not low, let robot continue trying
-- if the time of robot blocked is moderate and battery status of robot is high, send information to inform human so they can decide
-- if the time of robot blocked is moderate and battery status of robot is medium, send warning to inform human so they can decide
-- if the time of robot blocked is long, ask for human help
-- if the time of robot blocked is moderate and waiting time for human is low, ask for human help
-- if the time of robot blocked is moderate and waiting time for human is high and battery status of robot is medium send Information to inform human so they can decide
+- if the time of robot blocked is moderate and battery status of robot is not low, Inform human about the problem

-- if the time of robot blocked is moderate and waiting time for human is high and battery status of robot is high, let robot continue trying
+To explore the example rules in detail, please refer to the FCL file located [here](src/main/resources/rules/ConstructionRobotAssistanceDecisionRules.fcl)

 #### How to Run and Test the Scenario